 - Minimum of 2 years athletic training experience preferred

 - State of Colorado DORA registration (or application in process)

 - NPI number

-- Qualified candidates will be selected and contacted to set up a phone interview
+- Applicants who meet the qualification criteria will be contacted to set up a phone interview.

-- Finalists will be chosen and required to participate in an on-site interview
+- Finalists will be chosen and required to participate in an interview via virtual platform.

 - Final decisions will be made by the end of April and all finalists will be contacted.

 UCHealth recognizes and appreciates the rich array of talents and perspectives that equal employment and diversity can offer our institution.
 As an affirmative action/equal opportunity employer, UCHealth is committed to making all employment decisions based on valid requirements.
 No applicant shall be discriminated against in any terms, conditions or privileges of employment or otherwise be discriminated against because of the individual’s race, creed, color, religion, gender, national origin or ancestry, age, mental or physical disability, sexual orientation, gender identity, transgender status, genetic information or veteran status.
 UCHealth does not discriminate against any “qualified applicant with a disability” as defined under the Americans with Disabilities Act and will make reasonable accommodations, when they do not impose an undue hardship on the organization

 The pay range of the UCHealth Athletic Training Resident is indicated within the job posting.
 Salary offers are dependent on qualifications and previous experience.